-13.2 The Customer agrees not to sell, license, rent, modify, distribute, copy, reproduce, transmit, publicly display, publicly perform, publish, adapt, edit or create derivative works from any materials or content accessible in the Services, Deliverables or in the Documentation.
-Use of the Content or materials in the Services for any purpose than the Permitted Purpose is strictly prohibited.
+13.2 The Customer agrees not to sell, licence, rent, modify, distribute, copy, reproduce, transmit, publicly display, publicly perform, publish, adapt, edit or create derivative works from any materials or content accessible in the Services, Deliverables or in the Documentation.
+Use of the Content or materials in the Services for any purpose other than the Permitted Purpose is strictly prohibited.

 13.3 The Customer assigns all rights, title and interest in any Feedback to the Supplier.
 If for any reason such assignment is ineffective, the Customer shall grant the Supplier a non-exclusive, perpetual, irrevocable, royalty free, worldwide right and licence to use, reproduce, disclose, sub-licence, distribute, modify and exploit such Feedback without restriction.